laurie-gao/Data-Science-in-Python/README.md

 ### Credits
-Projects are obtained from **Python for Data Science and Machine Learning Bootcamp** by Jose Portilla
+Projects from [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/) by Jose Portilla